Uterus While Pregnant – Size, Functions & Healthy Tips

 – Shape: Its shape changes from elongated to oval by the 2nd month, to round by 12 weeks, then back through oval to elongated at term.

-Problems with Uterus During Pregnancy
+Problems With the Uterus During Pregnancy

 There is a wide spectrum of abnormalities of the uterus that can affect pregnancy outcome, with mere variation of normal at one end of the spectrum and gross abnormalities affecting the functioning of the uterus at the other end.
 Of these some are congenital defects while some uterine problems may be acquired.